Normanbg/Personal_Research/index.md

 There are professional project management tools like Jira or MS Project that helps the production plan.
 But, the simple spreadsheet production plan is a decent solution that works in a snap.

 <img src="https://i.imgur.com/fLrgxGX.jpg">
-*Example in excel from a [Business Model Report](https://zoltanjakibcfe.weebly.com/career-development-for-the-computer-games-industry.html).*
+*Example of a simple Gantt chart in excel from a [Business Model Report](https://zoltanjakibcfe.weebly.com/career-development-for-the-computer-games-industry.html).*

 ## 5 Aspects to take in account for doing a production plan: